open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.ResourceDetectors.Container/README.md

 ## Getting Started

-You need to install the `OpenTelemetry.ResourceDetectors.Container` to be able to use the Container Resource Detectors.
+You need to install the `OpenTelemetry.ResourceDetectors.Container` package to be able to use the Container Resource Detectors.

 ```shell